GianpaoloBranca/SoftwareEng2/scratches/DD/DD.md

 ## 4.2 Boundary Entity Control diagrams

 These diagrams are here to show how each action is performed by the system.
-The entities representation is simplified to show only the relevant parts.
-The model manager relation is implicit and omitted for simplicity reasons.
+The entities representation is simplified to show only the relevant parts, as for the methods in the controllers.

 ### Mobile application